sammychinedu2ky/Web-App-Manifest-Generator/README.md

 I also didn't want to use redux for state management, so I ended up desgining my own state manager using the context and reduce hooks in React

 Please feel free to make a pull request if you have any contribution or correction to make.
+I actually tried to clone this [site](https://app-manifest.firebaseapp.com/) using react with some extra tweaks

 Below are the links to repo for the servers: